Dolphins quarterback Tua Tagovailoa still on concussion protocol and will miss Sunday's game - KTVZ

 Veteran quarterback Teddy Bridgewater is expected to start in Tagovailoa’s place on Sunday.

-The NFL and the NFL Players Association are investigating the application of the league’s concussion protocol around Tagovailoa’s injury, a spokesman for the league said Wednesday.
+The NFL and the NFL Players Association investigated the application of the league’s concussion protocol around Tagovailoa’s injury and found no violation of that protocol, the NFL and NFLPA said in a joint statement on Saturday.

+“The review established that symptoms of a concussion were neither exhibited nor reported until the following day at which time the team medical personnel appropriately evaluated and placed Mr. Tagovailoa in the concussion protocol,” the statement said.

 The-CNN-Wire